MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/device-installation-files.md

     An INF file contains information that the device installation components use to install the [driver package](driver-packages.md) on a device.
 This file is required.
 For more information, see [Creating an INF File](overview-of-inf-files.md).

 * <a href="" id="digital-signatures-for-the-driver-package--a-driver-catalog-file-"></a>Digital signatures for the [driver package](driver-packages.md) (a driver catalog file)
-    A driver catalog file contains hashes of all of the files in the driver package and signed with a digital signature that would be trusted by the systems that should use this driver package.
+    A driver catalog file contains hashes of all of the files in the driver package and is signed with a digital signature that would be trusted by the systems that should use this driver package.
 All driver packages should include a catalog file that is signed.

     A vendor obtains release digital signatures by submitting its driver package to the Windows Hardware Quality Lab (WHQL) for testing and signing.
 WHQL returns the package with a catalog file (.*cat* file).
 For more information, see [WHQL release signatures](whql-release-signature.md).